Rethink. Redefine. Reimagine.

 Given the speed of modern business, these twin challenges are as unsurprising as they are ubiquitous.
 That they both come with major impact to the bottom line make them all the more urgent.
 The inability to turn around quotes quickly due to arduous approval processes, rapidly changing costs and a lack of point-of-quote pricing guidance lead B2B companies to lose business to both traditional competitors and, increasingly, more agile online entrants.

 Even if quotes get delivered in timely fashion, there is a second opportunity for the deal to stall when buyers want to negotiate price.
 Too many B2B organizations are still managing negotiations the way they did 10 or even 20 years ago.
 Customers increasingly expect a real-time experience, even when it comes to haggling over line items within a quote.
-The leaders are enabling an intelligent automated negotiation experience with price elasticity built in.
+The leaders are extending price optimization use cases by enabling an intelligent automated negotiation experience with price elasticity built in.

 Read more: The Art of Intelligent Automated Negotiation